jparkington/Electric-Brew/src/README.md

 ### `create_dim_bills`

-Creates a bills dimension table, which consolidates the billing information from both `cmp_bills` and `ampion_bills` DataFrames.
-This table is instrumental for analyzing the combined billing data across various dimensions such as invoice number, account number, and supplier, including delivered kWh, service charges, delivery rates, and supply rates.
+Creates a bills dimension table, which consolidates billing information from both `cmp_bills` and `ampion_bills` DataFrames into a comprehensive view.
+This table is instrumental for analyzing combined billing data across various dimensions, such as invoice number, account number, and supplier, and includes metrics like delivered kWh, service charges, delivery rates, and supply rates.

 **Methodology**

-1. Group `cmp_bills` and `ampion_bills` by common dimensions ('invoice_number', 'account_number', 'interval_start', 'interval_end', 'supplier') and aggregate necessary metrics.
+1. Group `cmp_bills` and `ampion_bills` by common dimensions (`invoice_number`, `account_number`, `interval_start`, `interval_end`, `supplier`) and aggregate necessary metrics.
 2. Concatenate the results from both DataFrames and assign a source identifier for each row.
+3. Replace the `interval_start`, `interval_end` fields with a `billing_interval`` field, representing the inclusive range of dates for each billing period.
-3. Create a unique identifier `id` for each row.
+4. Create a unique identifier `id` for each row.
-4. Persist the combined DataFrame as a `.parquet` file with `snappy` compression.
+5. Persist the combined DataFrame as a `.parquet` file with `snappy` compression.

 **Returns**